wp-plugins/wp-admin-classic-colors/readme.txt

 1. Upload the plugin to the '/wp-content/plugins/' directory.
 2. Activate it through the 'Plugins' menu in WordPress.
-3. Enable the plugin: Settings -> WP Admin Classic Colors
-4. Go to Users -> Your Profile menu, and select WP Admin Classic Colors scheme
+3. Go to Users -> Your Profile menu, and select WP Admin Classic Colors scheme

 == Screenshots ==